 - 1 small onion, thinly sliced

-- Preheat the oven to 350°F. Pop the steaks in the freezer for 15 minutes or until they're partially frozen.
+- Preheat the oven to 350°F. Pop the steaks in the freezer for 15 minutes or until they are firm and chilled but not frozen.

-- Cut the slider buns in half.
+- While the steak chills, slice the peppers and onions.
+Slice the slider buns in half.
 Place them face down on a large baking sheet.
 Cook for 4 to 5 minutes until they're toasted and golden brown.

-- Heat a large non-stick skillet to medium-high heat while the steaks chill.
-Add 1 teaspoon canola oil.
+- Heat a large cast-iron skillet to medium-high heat.
+Add 2 teaspoons canola oil.
 Add the peppers and onions and season with plenty of salt and pepper.
 Cook until the vegetables are slightly softened, about 5 minutes.
-Set aside.
+Remove the veggies from the skillet and set aside.

-- Use a very sharp knife to thinly cut the meat, then chop it.
-Season liberally with salt and pepper.
+- Remove the beef from the freezer.
+Use a very sharp knife to thinly slice the meat, then chop it into small pieces.
+Season the beef liberally on all sides with salt and pepper.
 Using the same pan you cooked the veggies in, adjust the burner to medium-high to high heat.
-When the pan is hot, add oil.
-Swirl the pan to coat and add the chopped beef.
-Cook until the beef is seared a golden brown and cooked through, about 4 to 5 minutes.
+When the pan is hot, add remaining two teaspoons oil or butter to the skillet.
+Swirl the skillet to coat and add the chopped beef.
+Do not over crowd the pan.
+If needed ,work in two batches.
+Cook until the beef is seared and golden brown on all sides, about 4 to 5 minutes.
 Add the beef broth last and turn the heat off.

-- Melt the butter in a small saucepan over medium heat.
+- For the sauce: Melt the butter in a small saucepan set over medium heat.
 Whisk in the flour and cook for 1 minute.
-Whisk in the milk, salt and garlic powder.
+Slowly whisk in the milk, making sure there are no lumps.
+Whisk in the salt and garlic powder.
 Bring to a boil, then reduce to a simmer until thickened, about 3 to 4 minutes.
-Turn the heat off when it's thickened and slowly stir in the shredded provolone cheese.
-Season to taste with salt and pepper.
+Turn the heat off when the milk mixture has thickened and slowly stir in the shredded provolone cheese.
+Stir until the cheese has melted.
+Season the sauce to taste with salt and pepper.

 - Pile the meat on slider buns, top with the veggies and spoon the sauce over.